Liquidity Measurement Problems in Fast, Competitive Markets: Expensive and Cheap Solutions

 Do fast, competitive markets yield liquidity measurement problems when using the popular Monthly Trade and Quote (MTAQ) database?
 Yes.
-MTAQ yields distorted measures of spreads, trade location and price impact compared with the expensive Daily Trade and Quote (DTAQ) database.
-These problems are driven by: (1) withdrawn quotes, (2) second (vs. millisecond) timestamps, and (3) other causes, including cancelled quotes.
-The expensive solution, using DTAQ, is first best.
-For financially constrained researchers, the cheap solution, using MTAQ with our new Interpolated Time technique, adjusting for withdrawn quotes, and deleting economically nonsensical states, is second best.
+MTAQ yields distorted measures of spreads, trade location, and price impact compared with the expensive Daily Trade and Quote (DTAQ) database.
+These problems are driven by (1) withdrawn quotes, (2) second (versus millisecond) timestamps, and (3) other causes, including cancelled quotes.
+The expensive solution, using DTAQ, is first-best.
+For financially constrained researchers, the cheap solution – using MTAQ with our new Interpolated Time technique, adjusting for withdrawn quotes, and deleting economically nonsensical states – is second-best.
 These solutions change research inferences.

 Keywords: Millisecond, high-frequency trading, low-latency trading, NBBO, DTAQ, MTAQ, TAQ

 Date posted: September 29, 2012 ; Last revised: September 11, 2013

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.